Firstmark Services overview: What student loan borrowers need to know

 What kinds of loans does Firstmark Services service?

-Firstmark Services services private student loans.
-If you have a federal student loan, it’s possible that your loans are serviced by Firstmark’s parent company, Nelnet.
+Firstmark Services handles private student loans.
+If you have a federal student loan, it’s possible your loans are serviced by Firstmark’s parent company, Nelnet.

 How do I know if Firstmark Services is my servicer?

 Borrowers who have only federal student loans won’t work with Firstmark Services since the company services only private student loans.
 Federal student loan borrowers can log in to the Federal Student Aid website using their FSA ID to find out who services their student loans.